blue-button/implementation-guide/receive-using-direct.md

 - ***Be able to parse and represent the Blue Button information*** in a method appropriate for your users / use cases.

 See [Direct Protocol Documentation](http://wiki.directproject.org/Documentation+Library), [.NET Reference Implementation](http://wiki.directproject.org/CSharp+Reference+Implementation), and [Java Reference Implementation](http://wiki.directproject.org/Java+Reference+Implementation).

-***Workgroup Discussion***: The team and workgroup are actively discussing how certificate discovery can be done in a way that enables a provider to send a CCDA to any Direct address that a patient provides.
-The current proposal on the table uses the certificate discovered via DNS and LDAP to encrypt the message.
-There is an issue with this approach when the certificate is self-signed.
-There is a risk if DNS spoofing or a man in the middle attack happens.
-We are gauging the level/impact of this risk.
-One solution that has been recently proposed is to require third parties to have a Level 1 certificate from an SSL authority like Verisign/Comodo/Geotrust.

 ## 2. Blue Button Format and Payload